isomerpages/moe-rafflesgirlssch/_admissions/Admission to RGS/Returning Singaporeans.md

 Candidates who were successfully posted to a secondary school under the DSA-Sec Exercise are not allowed to transfer to another school as they are expected to honour their commitment to their posted school.

-For further details, please click [here](https://www.rgs.edu.sg/admissions/admission-to-rgs/year-3-via-entrance-test). **PAGE NOT FOUND**
+For further details, please click [here](https://www.rgs.edu.sg/admissions/Admission-to-RGS/via-admission-tests/).